-Substrate considerations
+Substrate

-The material being marked, the substrate, should be the first criterion in coding technology selection.
+The material being marked - the substrate - should be the first consideration criteria.
 Of the two technologies, TIJ is more limited in substrate application and this factor can often simplify the choice for the packaging engineer.
-That said, both technologies require some evaluation for substrate selection and preparation.
+That said, both technologies require some consideration for substrate selection and preparation.